dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 1. Enter <kbd>y</kbd> to proceed when `azd` prompts you to commit and push your local changes to start the configured pipeline.

-## Explore the Azure Pipelines workflow and deployed app
+## Explore the pipeline and deployed app

 1. Navigate to your new Azure Pipeline using the status link output by `azd`.